 If your retention rates aren’t great, simply listening to your patients and taking their suggestions for improvement can make a world of difference.
 It doesn’t get much easier than having people tell you exactly what’s causing them not to return.

+Reviews are an important part of dental marketing.
 For consumers to believe a business’s star rating is accurate, it needs to have an average of 40 online reviews, according to BrightLocal.
 Of course, quantity isn’t everything, as positive reviews make 68 percent of people more likely to patronize a business, while negative reviews are a turnoff to 40 percent of consumers.

 If you don’t have the high quality or volume of patient reviews you’d like, acting on comments can make a world of difference.
 Satisfied patients will be happy to sing your praises, especially when you took the time to rectify a concern they voiced.